ibm-cloud-docs/FileStorage/accessing-file-storage-linux.md

 # Mounting {{site.data.keyword.filestorage_short}} on Linux
 {: #mountingLinux}

+Use these instructions to connect a Red Hat Enterprise Linux-based {{site.data.keyword.cloud}} Compute instance to a Network file system (NFS) share.
+{:shortdesc}

 First, make sure that the host that is to access the {{site.data.keyword.filestorage_full}} volume is authorized through the [{{site.data.keyword.cloud}} console](https://{DomainName}/classic/storage/file){: external}.